conda/conda/docs/source/using/py.rst

 Conda displays the list of all environments, with the current environment shown in (parenthesis) in front of your prompt:  ``(snakes)``

-Verify that the snakes environment uses python version 3:
+Verify that the snakes environment uses Python version 3:

 .. code::